JuliaNonconvex/Nonconvex.jl/docs/src/algorithms/hyperopt.md

-# Multi-start optimization
+# `NonconvexHyperopt.jl`

 ## Description

-[Hyperopt.jl](https://github.com/baggepinnen/Hyperopt.jl) is a Julia library that implements a number of hyperparameter optimization algorithms which can be used to optimize the starting point of the optimization.
+[Hyperopt.jl](https://github.com/baggepinnen/Hyperopt.jl) is a Julia library that implements a number of hyperparameter optimization algorithms which can be used to optimize the starting point of the optimization. `NonconvexHyperopt.jl` allows the use of the algorithms in `Hyperopt.jl` as meta-algorithms using the `HyperoptAlg` struct.

 ## Quick start